Chapter 19 Idiomatic trading strategy

 Previously, we were able to figure out the number of currently open positions by looking at the supervision tree, but now there’s just a single trader process with possibly multiple open positions.

-To aid observability of the state of our trading on the symbols, we will add an interface that can be used to fetch the currently open positions of the trader process.
+To aid observability, we will add an interface to fetch the currently open positions of the trader process.

 We will start with the interface itself.
 It will take a symbol to be able to find the trader responsible for it: